bobthechemist/feathercm/docs/source/potentiostat/voltagedivider.rst

 Plot and analyze
 ****************

-* Create a spreadsheet with columns for the number of turns, output voltage and calculated upper/lower voltages.
+* Create a spreadsheet with columns for the number of turns, output voltage and calculated upper/lower resistances.
 * Create three plots with output voltage, or resistance plotted as a function of number of turns.
 * Find the slopes of the three plots.
 For the resistance plots, determine if there should be a relationship between the two slopes.
 * Use the `LINEST()` function in Excel to find the error in slope of the upper resistor plot.
 Find the percent relative error in the slope.
 Compare the slope to the expected :math:`\Delta R/turn` value calculated earlier.